huobei1997/huobei1997.github.io/content/blog/IRMA_Workflow/index.md

 ---

-Researchers working with RNA viruses (like Influenza or SARS-CoV-2) face a major pain point in their daily work: **handling high variability and quasispecies**.
-Standard assemblers often fail to capture the diversity or produce chimeric contigs when faced with mixed infections or intra-host evolution.
+Researchers working with RNA viruses often face a major dilemma: **how to select the right reference genome**?
+On top of that, traditional analysis pipelines are often **overly complex and cumbersome**, making them extremely difficult for researchers without a strong bioinformatics background to use.

-After attempting various manual scripts, I finally locked onto the **IRMA (Iterative Refinement Meta-Assembler)** pipeline.
-It is designed specifically for robust assembly, variant calling, and phasing of highly variable viruses.
+After attempting various complex manual scripts, I finally locked onto the **IRMA (Iterative Refinement Meta-Assembler)** pipeline.
+It stands out because it is **simple, fast, and accurate**.
+It automates the tedious reference selection process, making it a friendly tool for everyone.
 This blog post records the complete workflow—from installation to NCBI BLAST verification—and compares it with my own custom pipeline.

 {{< toc mobile_only=true is_open=true >}}

 ## 1. What is IRMA?

-IRMA is essentially a **comprehensive assembly toolkit** designed for "messy" viral data.

-* **Iterative Refinement**: It doesn't just map once.
-It maps, builds a consensus, and re-maps iteratively to capture divergent reads.
-* **Robust**: Capable of handling low-quality data or samples with significant mutations (indels).
-* **Phasing Capabilities**: It can separate distinct haplotypes (e.g., co-infection of two Influenza strains).
+IRMA was designed for the robust assembly, variant calling, and phasing of highly variable RNA viruses.
+Currently IRMA is deployed with modules for influenza, ebolavirus and coronavirus.
+IRMA is free to use and parallelizes computations for both cluster computing and single computer multi-core setups.

 ## 2. Download & Installation (via Conda)